 If hiking is new for you, listen carefully: DO NOT GO OUT AND BUY NEW SHOES.
 Chances are, you have shoes in your closet right now that will be just fine for hiking a few miles over easy to moderate terrain.
-As tempting as it is to go buy fun new gear for your fun new hobby, do not let the romance and adventure of it all carry you away.
+As tempting as it is to go buy fun new gear from shoe hero for your fun new hobby, do not let the romance and adventure of it all carry you away.
 Not all hiking footwear is created equal and you may not actually need $400 Gore-Tex mountaineering boots to have a blast exploring the nearest state park this weekend.

 Start at the beginning, and hike in what you have.

 A backpacking guide once told me “a pound on your feet equals five pounds on your back.”
 I’ve never forgotten it.
 In backpacking, you want to carry the minimum you’ll need because, well, you have to CARRY IT.
 And many people underestimate the weight they carry on their feet in the form of boots or shoes.
 Years ago, we climbed Mt.
 Whitney and had to rent mountaineering boots from an outfitter.
 They were HEAVY.
 But necessary for that terrain because we would need crampons and we’d be hiking through snow.
 There were times during that trip my legs felt like lead and at 2 pounds per boot — those were some hefty ankle weights I was dragging around.

 On that same trip, Jeff and I were shocked to see our guide hiking the route in what I would describe as sneakers — he carried his boots tied to his pack and only wore them when the terrain required it.
 It was the first time I considered whether I really needed over-the-ankle boots.